Does Insurance Pay for Medical Alert Systems?

 Did You Know?
 You can save money on a system even if your insurance won’t help out.
 Some companies we've tested, including Lifeline, one of our top medical alert providers, give an AARP discount.

 Seniors who need a medical alert system for medical reasons might be able to get it covered by a Medicare Advantage Plan.2 Some Medicare Part C plans cover 100 percent of the cost, while others only cover a portion.
-You’ll need to talk with your insurance provider to find out how much they cover and for what medical reasons, and for how long.
+You’ll need to talk with your insurance carrier to find out how much they cover, for what medical reasons, and for how long.

 The types of medical alert systems a plan might cover include: